 I hope this can be between the both of us and I’ll be honest, I never thought I’d find myself wandering through the halls of St James Park stadium, home to Newcastle United.
-But thanks to a work recruitment drive (and a very adventurous manager), I ended up having a mini behind-the-scenes stadium tour — and yes, even sat in the dugout!
+But thanks to a work recruitment drive (and a very adventurous manager), I ended up having a mini behind-the-scenes stadium tour and yes, even sat in the dugout!

 In this guide, I’ll share my story and everything you need to know if you’re planning your own visit to St James Park stadium.
 Whether you’re a football fan or just exploring Newcastle Upon Tyne, here’s how to make the most of your time at this iconic stadium.
+If you are staying for a weekend or a day trip, I have a list of things you can do in Newcastle Upon Tyne and where to eat.

 Just a heads up!
 This post may contain affiliate links, meaning I get a commission if you decide to purchase something through the links, at no additional cost to you.
-Your support helps me continue doing what I love.
+Your support helps me continue doing what I love and provide you with the best travel guide and tips from experience.
 Thank you!

-Quick Guide: Where to Stay Near St James Park stadium
+Quick Guide: Where to Stay Near St James Park stadium:

 If you’re heading to Newcastle Upon Tyne for a St James Park stadium tour or match day, staying nearby makes everything easier.